BassemMagdi0007/Finding-Optimal-Train-Connections/README.md

 The function supports different cost functions such as 'stops', 'distance', 'price' and 'arrivaltime'.
 The cost is updated accordingly based on the chosen cost function.

 ## Self Evaluation and Design Decisions
-- On the creation of the graph we focused on assigning to each distinct train the values associated to it such as 'source station', 'end station', 'arrival time' and 'departure time' on both start station and end station, etc. and passing those givings to a dictioniry.
+- On the creation of the graph I focused on assigning to each distinct train the values associated to it such as 'source station', 'end station', 'arrival time' and 'departure time' on both start station and end station, etc. and passing those givings to a dictioniry.
-- Within the dijkstra function we use the `zip()` function and pass to it the values of the previously created dictionary
+- Within the dijkstra function I use the `zip()` function and pass to it the values of the previously created dictionary
 ```python
 zip(data['source'], data['target'], data['weight'], data['train_number'], data['src_seq'], data['tar_seq'], data['arrivalTime_start'], data['departureTime_start'], data['arrivalTime_end'], data['departureTime_end'])
     # ...